Woods-Trevin/WarCardGame/README.md

 4. Type `psql` in cmd-line to open postgres (or however you open postgres).
 Copy paste `CREATE USER "war_user" WITH PASSWORD "war_user_password" createdb;` in terminal.

-5. In cmd-line run `npx sequelize-cli db:create` to create database
+5. Go back to the terminal.
+Inside of the backend directory run `npx sequelize-cli db:create` to create database

-6. Lastly, In cmd-line run `npx sequelize-cli db:migrate` to add tables to database.
+6. Lastly, run `npx sequelize-cli db:migrate` to add tables to database.